Yiiki/compile_patch_scf_wg/readme.txt

 optimize MPI-pms readin
 accept motif_scaling.input

-fix vr_patch.SCF to be the "OUT.VR" type
+note: want vr_patch.SCF to be the "OUT.VR", one needs to add OUT.VR_ion.Si to it, since the VR.CRT here is the difference of VR_ion BUT NOT VR_ion itself.